Mkelsey25/project-1/README.md

 ## Built With

+The project is written in HTML5, CSS3, JavaScript/jQuery on the Bootstrap 4.1 framework.
+It uses D3 for visualizations.

-HTML5, CSS3, JavaScript, JQuery, Bootstrap, D3, Bootswatch, and Font Awesome
+Technologies: HTML5, CSS3, JavaScript, JQuery, Bootstrap, D3, Bootswatch, and Font Awesome

+API's: Spotify, Ticketmaster, Songkick

 ## Contributing